Home » Nourishing Recipes » Soups/Salads » Anti-Inflammatory Golden Turmeric Split Pea Soup

 • Measure out split green peas.
 Rinse thoroughly, and set aside.

-NOTE: You will need to add a little bit of water at a time while you are cooking the onions, and all of the rest of the vegetables to prevent sticking.
+NOTE: You will need to add water, a little bit at a time while cooking the onions and the rest of the vegetables, to prevent sticking.

-• Add all of the dry seasonings to the vegetable mixture, and stir to combine, making sure the seasonings do not burn.
+• Add all of the dry seasonings to the sautéed vegetables and stir to combine, making sure the seasonings do not burn.

-• Add vegetable broth, split peas, and potatoes.
+• Add the vegetable broth, split peas, and potatoes.
 Stir to combine.

-• Bring soup to a boil, and then cover and reduce heat to a simmer for approximately 50 minutes to 1 hour, or until the peas are very soft and breaking apart.
+• Bring the soup to a boil, cover, and reduce heat to a simmer for approximately 45-50 minutes, or until the peas and potatoes are very soft.

-• Once fully cooked, turn off the stove and remove bay leaf.
+• Once fully cooked, turn off the stove and remove the bay leaf from the soup.

-• Pour back into the large pot, and add lemon juice and nutritional yeast according to taste.
-Add additional salt and pepper as desired.
-ENJOY!
+• If you've used a food processor, pour the soup back into the pot and add lemon juice and nutritional yeast according to your taste preferences.

 Notes

-• Sometimes using carrots can make recipes too sweet for my taste.
-In this recipe, I swapped out the carrots for one medium red bell pepper, and it was delicious!
+• Veggie swaps.
+Sometimes carrots make recipes too sweet for my taste.
+In this recipe, feel free to swap out the carrots for one medium red bell pepper.
+It too tastes delicious!

-• The nutritional yeast is optional but I love using it to give this soup a slight cheesy flavor.
+• Nutritional yeast.
+The nutritional yeast is optional but I love using it to give this soup a slight cheesy flavor.
 Plus nutritional yeast is a great source of B vitamins.

-• If you want to blend this soup entirely to make it perfectly smooth and creamy, that is absolutely your prerogative.
-Sometimes I also like to blend only about half of the soup and then leave the rest in chunks.
-This gives the soup a great creamy, but not too creamy, texture.
-Try it both ways and see what you think!
+• Blending.
+If you want to blend this soup entirely to make it perfectly smooth and creamy, that is your prerogative.
+Sometimes I also like to blend only about half of the soup, and then leave the rest in chunks.
+This gives the soup a beautiful smooth and creamy texture.
+Try it both ways and see what you like!

 Nutrition